Italy–San Marino relations: During the Invasion of the Italian Peninsula (1943–1945)

 In January 1944 the fascists in San Marino, thanks to the support of Mussolini, founded the Republican Fascio of San Marino and took power until August of the same year.

-San Marino remained neutral during the war and hosted over 100,000 Italian refugees mainly from the Marche and Romagna.
+San Marino remained neutral during the war and hosted over 100,000 Italian refugees, mainly from the Marche and Romagna.

 Mussolini himself assured the captains regent that San Marino would not be invaded.

-But it suffered the war in Italy with the allied bombing of San Marino where 63 Sammarinese citizens died and with the advance of the allies in Northern Italy, where the Wehrmacht clashed with the British Gurkhas in the battle of Monte Pulito.
+The war in Italy led to the Allied bombing of San Marino, where 63 Sammarinese citizens died, as well as the Battle of San Marino, where Allied and German forces clashed.